Exove/developer-test/README.md

 Do the back-end tasks with Javascript or PHP, Drupal tasks in PHP and front-end tasks with HTML, CSS and Javascript.
 You can use Typescript if you prefer it.

 Do the test yourself, don’t ask for help from outsiders.
-If you have questions about the test, contact Exove at coding-test-help@exove.com
+If you have questions about the test, contact Exove at coding-test-help@exove.com.
+We’ll be responding to your questions during office hours (Mon-Fri) between 9-17.

 After you have finished, return the tasks by creating a Github repository and send us the link to it.